sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/default-inventory-management-options/index.md

 is one price for shipping the first item, and a different price can be set for shipping each additional item.

-The New Sharetribe automatically adjusts the inventory based on buyer purchases.
+Sharetribe automatically adjusts the inventory based on buyer purchases.
 When a purchase is made, the quantity purchased is deducted from the available stock.
 This feature ensures real-time accuracy of the inventory, preventing over-sales and helping sellers to manage their stock efficiently.